The Big Store

-The Big Store is a 1941 American comedy film starring the Marx Brothers (Groucho Marx, Harpo Marx and Chico Marx) that takes place in a large department store.
+The Big Store is a 1941 American comedy film directed by Charles Reisner and starring the Marx Brothers (Groucho, Harpo and Chico) that takes place in a large department store.
 Groucho appears as private detective Wolf J. Flywheel (a character name originating from the Marx-Perrin radio show Flywheel, Shyster, and Flywheel in the early 1930s).

 The Big Store was the last of the five films that the Marx Bros. made under contract to Metro-Goldwyn-Mayer.
 The Marxes had decided to retire as a team and The Big Store was advertised as their farewell film.
 However, they would return to the screen in A Night in Casablanca (1946) and Love Happy (1949).

-The film also features singer Tony Martin and Virginia Grey as the love interests and longtime Marx Brothers foil Margaret Dumont in her seventh and final film with the Marxes.
+The film also features singer Tony Martin (who received co-billing with the Marxes) and Virginia Grey as the love interests and longtime Marx Brothers foil Margaret Dumont in her seventh and final film with the Marxes.
 The villain is portrayed by Douglass Dumbrille, who had played a similar role in A Day at the Races (1937).

 Plot

-Department-store owner Hiram Phelps has died, leaving half-ownership in the store to his nephew, singer Tommy Rogers.
-The other half is owned by Hiram's sister and Tommy's aunt Martha Phelps.
-Rogers has no interest in running a department store, so he plans to sell his interest in the store and use the money to build a music conservatory.
-Mr. Grover, the store manager, plots to kill Rogers before he can sell his half of the business, marry the wealthy Martha and then likely kill her, becoming sole owner of the store.
-Martha is suspicious, worried about Tommy's safety if anyone should suspect her of engaging in foul play to take over the store.
-Against Grover's wishes, she hires private detective Wolf J. Flywheel as a floorwalker and Tommy's bodyguard.
-Tommy is in love with store employee Joan Sutton and Flywheel romances Martha.
-Flywheel, Ravelli and Wacky eventually expose Grover and save Tommy.
+Singer Tommy Rogers has recently inherited half ownership of the Phelps department store from his late uncle, Hiram Phelps.
+The other half of the business is owned by Hiram's sister and Tommy's aunt, Martha Phelps.
+Rogers has no interest in running a department store, so he plans to sell his interest in the store to finance a new music conservatory.
+Mr. Grover, the store manager, plots to kill Rogers before he can sell his share of the business, marry the wealthy Martha and then likely kill her, becoming sole owner of the Phelps department store.
+Martha is extremely worried about her nephew's safety, lest anyone should suspect her of engaging in foul play to take over the store.
+Against Grover's wishes, Martha hires private detective Wolf J. Flywheel as a floorwalker and Tommy's bodyguard.
+Tommy is in love with Joan Sutton, a store employee.
+Flywheel romances Martha, while Wacky, Fleewheel's assistant and driver, is reunited with his brother Ravelli, Tommy's best friend.
+Eventually, Flywheel, Wacky and Ravelli expose Grover and his henchmen and save Tommy.